 Following the WHO’s March 12, 2003, issuing of a global health alert about SARS, fear of the disease led many to cancel travel to the affected regions.
 In addition to a pronounced dip in tourism, many businesses restricted travel to both Asia and Ontario, Canada.
 The 2003 FIFA Women’s World Cup in soccer had been scheduled to take place in China, but was moved to the United States as a precaution.
 The 2003 Women’s World Championship in ice hockey that was to be played in Beijing was cancelled outright.
 Airlines and other tourism-related businesses saw profits decline; some were even forced to lay off workers.
 Conferences and conventions scheduled for Toronto were cancelled, resulting in a loss of millions of dollars in revenues.
 Even Chinese food restaurants—from Beijing to New York—reported losses.

 The major symptoms of SARS are initially flu-like, including a high fever and dry cough, and in some cases, headaches, diarrhea, stiffness, rash, confusion and loss of appetite also result.
 Difficulty breathing begins between two and 10 days after infection.
 Scientists are not yet sure how it is transmitted, but believe that close contact with an infected person is required to contract the disease.
-SARS is now known to be caused by the SARS coronavirus; a coronavirus is also responsible for some cases of the common cold.
-Officials believe the disease's mortality rate is about 10 percent.
+SARS is now known to be caused by the SARS coronavirus; a coronavirus is also responsible for COVID-19 and some cases of the common cold.